lucidBrot/einz/protocols/CommunicationModel/messages.md

 `style` : *JSONObject*

 > The client might ignore this.
-If the UI supports multiple textcolors or background colors, this will specify a style
+If the UI supports multiple textcolors or background colors, this will specify a style.
+How exactly is yet to be specified.
+The client should always support this being empty or null.

 `from`: *"String"*